See what makes Kong the fastest, most-adopted API gateway

 Download this eBook to learn more about the differences between API gateway and Kubernetes Ingress.

-Kong provides industry-leading full lifecycle APIM capabilities for microservices with its Kubernetes-native solution, Kong Ingress Controller (KIC), that combines the benefits of the Kong API gateway and the Kubernetes Ingress Controller.
+Kong, Gartner Magic Quadrant 2021 leader in industry-leading full lifecycle API capabilities, provides microservices with its Kubernetes-native solution, Kong Ingress Controller (KIC), that combines the benefits of the Kong API gateway and the Kubernetes Ingress Controller.
 Before discussing the benefits of KIC, let’s discuss what it means to be Kubernetes-native.

 Kubernetes-native tools and technologies are designed to integrate seamlessly with Kubernetes and be interoperable with native Kubernetes tools, such as kubectl.
 There is a great article on a Kubernetes-native future that defines Kubernetes-native as: “It can extend the functionality of a Kubernetes cluster by adding new custom APIs and controllers, or by providing infrastructure plugins for the core components of networking, storage, and container runtime.
 Kubernetes-native technologies can be configured and managed with kubectl commands, can be installed on the cluster with the Kubernetes’s popular package manager Helm, and can be seamlessly integrated with Kubernetes features such as RBAC, Service accounts, Audit logs, etc.”